13 MIN READ

 How to Juggle Caregiving Responsibilities and Work

 Is there someone who relies on you to take care of them?
-Perhaps you have a young child, or your partner or another family member has a disability or long-term illness and needs your help.
+Perhaps you have a young child, or a family member has a disability or long-term illness and needs your help.

 If you're someone's carer, you'll know how difficult it can be to balance these responsibilities with your work demands.
 Naturally, you want to give your best to both roles, but there are bound to be days when they seem to be mutually exclusive.
 The good news is that there are plenty of things you can do to manage the demands on your time.

-In this article, we'll look at some of the challenges you face as a caregiver, and we'll examine what you can do to manage your responsibilities at work and at home.
+In this article, we'll look at some of the challenges faced by caregivers, and examine what you can do to manage your responsibilities at work and at home.

 Caregiving Responsibilities: A Growing Trend

-According to a study conducted in the U.S. by the National Alliance for Caregiving, 65.7 million people (29 percent of the population) provide regular unpaid care for an adult, or for a child with special needs.
-This figure does not include typical parenting, but focuses on people who have a medical, behavioural or other condition that needs care.
+According to a 2015 study conducted by the National Alliance for Caregiving, an estimated 43.5 million adults in the U.S. provided unpaid care to an adult or a child with special needs in the previous year.
+That's around 18 percent of the total population.
+The figure doesn't include typical parenting – it focuses on people who have a medical, behavioral or other condition that needs care.

 Furthermore, the fact that we're living longer means that these figures are expected to rise dramatically.
 Living longer doesn't necessarily mean living healthier, and a significant portion of aging adults will need care at some stage.

-Add the number of workers who have parenting responsibilities to this figure – according to the US Bureau of Labor Statistics, almost 60 percent of workers have at least one child under the age of 18 – and it becomes clear that most people need to juggle work and caring commitments at some point in their career.
+Add the number of workers who have parenting responsibilities to this figure – according to 2016 data from the U.S. Bureau of Labor Statistics, over 60 percent of workers have at least one child under the age of 18 – and it becomes clear that most people need to juggle work and caring commitments at some point in their career.